Nathan Healy

 Leasing Solar Panels

-Unfortunately, Palmetto doesn’t currently offer solar leasing or Power Purchase Agreement (PPA) options in South Bend, IN.
-However, this actually works in your favor as a homeowner.
+Currently, Palmetto does not offer solar leasing or Power Purchase Agreement (PPA) options in South Bend, IN.
+However, we provide flexible financing solutions that make solar accessible without requiring full upfront payment.

 Go solar without the investment